whiprandolph/bestseller/Part 2 - Why Are We So Lost/10 - Why Are People So Racist And Hateful.md

 ### And It Continues Today

 Racism, hatred, and ignorance can be widely propagated by authorities to avoid accountability, sabotage solidarity, promote imperial wars, and other reasons.
 It can be challenging to recognize because authorities will often punish someone for one secret reason, but publicly accuse them of something different.
-For example, present-day Germans who oppose war with Russia have been called "Putin-trolls", a reference to Russian president Putin, essentially calling them traitors instead of brave activists trying to stop an unnecessary war.
+For example, present-day Germans who oppose war with Russia have been called "Putin-trolls", a reference to Russian president Putin, essentially calling them traitors instead of brave activists trying to stop an unnecessary war.[xxx-putin troll]

 In another present-day example, the United States continues to support Israel's genocide of the Palestinians.
 Israel has occupied Palestine for decades, keeping Palestinians under intense surveillance.
-The control was so tight that even many years ago the Israelis were literally counting the calories of food being allowed in to keep the Palestinians at starvation levels.
+The control was so tight that even many years ago the Israelis were literally counting the calories of food being allowed in to keep the Palestinians at starvation levels.[xxx-open air prison]<sup>,</sup>[xxx-israel count calories]

-The Israelis began their all-out genocide in October 2023, with tremendous US support in the form of weapons, surveillance, fuel, political cover at the United Nations, and more.
-But just how bad has the violence been?
-Many news stories say that only 40-50,000 Palestinians have died -- surely a tragedy, but not genocide.
+The Israelis began their all-out genocide in October 2023, with tremendous US support including weapons, ammunition, military intelligence, fuel, and political cover at the United Nations.[xxx-isrtimes intel support]<sup>,</sup>[xxx-uscongress israel support] But just how bad has the violence been?
+Many news stories say that only 60,000 Palestinians have died -- surely a tragedy, but not genocide.[xxx-israeli pal deaths]

-Before the present conflict started in October 2023, the Palestinian population in Gaza was estimated at 2.2 million.
-When US president Trump took office in February 2025, he stated the Palestinian population was around 1.7-1.8 million.
-Other estimates confirm this, using normal techniques to estimate military and civilian casualties in war.
-So between October 2023 and February 2025, Israelis had killed ~400,000-500,000 people through military violence, famine, and disease while extremely few Israelis have died in comparison.
+Before the present conflict started in October 2023, the Palestinian population in Gaza was estimated at 2.2 million.[xxx-pal 2023 pop] When US president Trump took office in February 2025, he stated the Palestinian population was around 1.7-1.8 million.[xxx-trump pales pop] Other estimates confirm this, using normal techniques to estimate military and civilian casualties in war.[xxx-lancet palestinian casualties] So between October 2023 and February 2025, Israelis had killed ~400,000-500,000 people through military violence, famine, and disease while extremely few Israelis have died in comparison.[xxx-israeli pal deaths]

 How have the Israeli and American governments trained their populations to tolerate and even support this genocide?
 You guessed it: spreading racist and hateful propaganda about Palestinians, and punishing anyone who tried to speak the truth and stand up for what's right.

 Many government statements have called the Palestinians subhumans who deserve immense cruelty.
-For example, Israel's defense minister Yoav Gallant said, "We are fighting human animals and we are acting accordingly."
-Israelis have been trained to see Palestinians as a threat on par with Nazi Germany, rather than victims of a cruel occupation.
+For example, Israel's defense minister Yoav Gallant said, "We are fighting human animals and we are acting accordingly."[xxx-intercept israel propaganda] Israelis have been trained to see Palestinians as a threat on par with Nazi Germany, rather than victims of a cruel occupation.[xxx-pales holocaust comparison]

 In Israel, one school girl expressed sympathy with the Palestinians, saying she hoped they could return to their homes soon.
-She was suspended from school as other students threatened to burn her house down and the Ministry of Education accused her of "incitement against IDF [Israeli] soldiers."
+She was suspended from school as other students threatened to burn her village down and the Ministry of Education accused her of "incitement against IDF [Israeli] soldiers."[xxx-haaretz school girl sympathy]

 In America, we see similar disturbances.
 Anyone who tries to acknowledge the truth about Israeli aggression towards Palestinians is accused of antisemitism -- as if opposing the Israeli government's genocide and being racist towards Jewish people were the same thing, which obviously they are not.

-President Trump is deporting many people for attending what he calls "illegal" protests and he accuses universities of tolerating antisemitism for allowing protests against the genocide.
-This is only an expansion of the policy that his predecessor president Biden started, as the genocide clearly has had support from both major political parties the entire time.
+President Trump is deporting many people for attending what he calls "illegal" protests and he accuses universities of tolerating antisemitism for allowing protests against the genocide.[xxx-trump illegal prot] This is only an expansion of the policy under the previous Biden administration, as the genocide clearly has had support from both major political parties the entire time.[xxx-biden pales protest suppress]

-Similar manipulative behavior is happening in many other unhealthy cultures, including Germany, Australia, France, and the United Kingdom.
+Similar manipulative behavior is happening in many other unhealthy cultures, including Germany[xxx-germany anti pales], Australia[xxx-austr anti pales], France[xxx-france anti pales], and many other European countries[xxx-euro anti pales].

 And it's not just the government that tries to scare protesters away from acknowledging the truth: many business leaders want to scare people into submission too.
-One businessman, Kevin O'Leary, went on television and said that all activists were being monitored with AI-enabled cameras, their protesting would be recorded and show up in background checks, and they would never be hired again!
-In fact, North Carolina outlawed wearing face masks outside to make this surveillance even easier.
+One businessman, Kevin O'Leary, went on television and said that all activists were being monitored with AI-enabled cameras, their protesting would be recorded and show up in background checks, and they would never be hired again.[xxx-thehill protester surveillance] In fact, North Carolina outlawed wearing face masks outside to make this surveillance even easier.[xxx-usnews palestine protest mask]

 Just like American slave owners scared poor and middle class white people into hating black people or remaining silent so they wouldn't oppose slavery, modern day authorities are trying to scare us into submission so we won't oppose their genocide.

 And just like authorities have attacked or killed spiritual leaders in the past, the same thing is happening today as authorities attack or kill the activists showing the most bravery, wisdom, and generosity to try to stop the massacre of Palestinians.
-American authorities imprisoned Mahmoud Khalil for his activist leadership work against the genocide, just like the Germans arrested Majed Abusalama and the British arrested Huda Ammori.
-In every country whose rulers strongly support the genocide, countless thousands of others have also been persecuted for opposing it.
+American authorities imprisoned Mahmoud Khalil for his activist leadership work against the genocide[xxx-arrest khalil], just like the Germans arrested the organizer Majed Abusalama[xxx-arrest majed] and the British arrested the organizer Huda Ammori.[xxx-arrest huda] In every country whose rulers strongly support the genocide, countless thousands of others have also been persecuted for opposing it.

 Why are so many governments and corporate leaders supporting this genocide?
 People can only speculate: is it part of a plan for creating a major new west-Asian trade route through Israel?
 Accessing gas deposits off the Gaza coast?
 Developing beachfront real estate?
 All the above, or something else?
 When leaders are unaccountable, it can be difficult to know their true motivations.